Planning Your Trip to Lyon

 Chat with a local specialist who can help organize your trip.

 With a few more days in the city, you can slow down and take your time to further explore the historic right bank of the Saône where wealthy merchants once built beautiful homes in a range of architectural styles, particularly in the districts of Saint-Jean, Saint Georges, and Saint Paules.
 The charm of Lyon's squares and streets will likely transport you to the end of the Middle Ages.

 You could easily spend a half-day at the Musée des Beaux-Arts de Lyon, France's largest fine art museum after Le Louvre in Paris.
 Situated in a former abbey from the 17th century, the museum includes a roster of famous French and European artists like Degas, van Gogh, Renoir, Cézanne, El Greco, and Picasso.
 Make sure to check out the ancient Egyptian collection in the antiquities department as well as the peaceful garden with original bronze sculptures by Auguste Rodin.

-Another option is to visit the Parc de la Tête d’Or, France’s largest urban park with winding lanes for walking, jogging, or biking.
-There’s also a zoo featuring zebras, lions, and giraffes, and the expansive lake for renting rowboats in the summer, Also here is a spectacular year-round botanical garden with more than 20,000 plant varieties and a 19th-century greenhouse.
-If you’re visiting during spring months, keep an eye out for the international rose garden.
+Another option is to visit the Parc de la Tête d'Or, France's largest urban park with winding lanes for walking, jogging, or biking.
+There's also a zoo featuring zebras, lions, and giraffes, and the expansive lake for renting rowboats in the summer, Also here is a spectacular year-round botanical garden with more than 20,000 plant varieties and a 19th-century greenhouse.
+If you're visiting during the spring months, keep an eye out for the international rose garden.